Pecneb/computer_vision_research/README.md

 **Deep-SORT**: Simple Online and Realtime Tracking with convolutonal neural network.
 Pretty much based on Kalmanfilter.
 See the [arXiv preprint](https://arxiv.org/abs/1703.07402) for more information. [[3]](#3)

 ### Determining wheter an object moving or not

-This is a key step, to reduce computation time.

 **Temporary solution**: Calculating the tracking history's last and the first detection's euclidean distance.